nickbrandt/GitLab/doc/user/group/index.md

 - The GitLab UI.
 - [In GitLab 12.3 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/12874), the API.

-- [In GitLab 12.4 and later](https://gitlab.com/gitlab-org/gitlab/-/issues/32113), Git actions via SSH.
+NOTE:

-Administrators and group owners are able to access the group regardless of the IP restriction.
+Administrators and group owners are **always** able to access the group settings regardless of IP restriction, however, they cannot access projects belonging to the group when access via a non-allowed IP address.

 To restrict group access by IP address: